 Labello Logo

-In the early 1960s, The authors of the logo slightly corrected it to make the inscription more readable.
-To do this, they reflected the colors, so now the brand name is dark blue, and the background, on the contrary, is light.
+In the early 1960s, the logo’s authors slightly revised it to make the inscription more readable.
+To do this, they reflected the colors, so the brand name is now dark blue, while the background is light.
 The letter spacing has become a little wider.
 Again, the two lowercase “l” s look standard, like vertically elongated rectangles.
-And the capital “L,” located the very first, has acquired an updated look: its horizontal stroke is noticeably lengthened in the current version.
-Moreover, the inner side of the fold has the shape of a right angle.
+And the capital “L,” located at the very beginning, has an updated look: its horizontal stroke is noticeably longer in the current version.
+Moreover, the inner side of the fold is a right angle.

 Font and Colors